2009 Aftonbladet Israel controversy

-The Israeli government and several US representatives condemned the article as baseless and incendiary, noted the history of antisemitism and blood libels against Jews and asked the Swedish government to denounce the article.
+The Israeli government and several US representatives claimed that the article was baseless and incendiary, alluding to the history of antisemitism and blood libels against Jews, and asked the Swedish government to denounce the article.
 The government refused, citing freedom of the press and the Swedish constitution.
 Swedish ambassador to Israel Elisabet Borsiin Bonnier condemned the article as "shocking and appalling" and stated that freedom of the press carries responsibility, but the Swedish government distanced itself from her remarks.
 The Swedish Newspaper Publishers' Association and Reporters Without Borders supported Sweden's refusal to condemn it.
 The former warned of venturing onto a slope with government officials damning occurrences in Swedish media, which may curb warranted debate and restrain freedom of expression by self-censorship.
 Italy made a stillborn attempt to defuse the diplomatic situation by a European resolution condemning antisemitism.
 A survey among the cultural editors of the other major Swedish newspapers found that all would have refused the article.
 The Palestinian National Authority announced that it would establish a commission to investigate the article's claims.

 In December 2009, a 2000 interview with the chief pathologist at the L. Greenberg National Institute of Forensic Medicine Yehuda Hiss was released in which he had admitted taking organs from the corpses of Israelis, Palestinians and foreign workers without their families' permission.
 Israeli health officials confirmed Hiss's confession but stated that such incidents had ended in the 1990s and noted that Hiss had been removed from his post.
 The Palestinian press said the report "appeared to confirm Palestinians' allegations that Israel returned their relatives' bodies with their chests sewn up, having harvested their organs".
-Several news agencies reported that the Aftonbladet article had claimed that Israel killed Palestinians to harvest their organs, although the author, the culture editor for Aftonbladet, and Nancy Scheper-Hughes denied that it had made that claim.
+Several news agencies claimed the Aftonbladet article accused Israel of killing Palestinians to harvest their organs, although the author, the culture editor for Aftonbladet, and Nancy Scheper-Hughes denied that it had made that claim.